myDevicesIoT/cayenne-docs/docs/LORA.md

 A network based on LoRa wireless technology can provide coverage that is greater in range compared to that of existing cellular networks.
 In fact, many mobile network operators have chosen to complement their existing cellular/wireless networks with a LPWAN based on LoRa technology because it is easy to plug into their existing infrastructure and also allows them to offer their customers a solution to serve more IoT battery-operated applications.

-LoRa technology was originally developed by Semtech, but is now coordinated by the 300+ member LoRa Alliance, a non-profit organization focused on standardizing LoRa for IoT/M2M and creating a strong ecosystem to scale the technology.
+LoRa technology originally developed by Semtech is now utilized by the over 400 members of the LoRa Alliance, a non-profit organization focused on standardizing LoRa Technology for IoT/M2M and creating a strong ecosystem to scale the technology.
 To date, the alliance has developed a global LPWAN specification, known as LoRaWAN™, to help standardize LPWANs and foster the adoption of these networks to enable IoT, M2M, smart city, and industrial applications.

 <p id="how-it-works-lora" class="anchor-link"></p>
+<p id="lora-how-lorawan-works" class="anchor-link"></p>

-## How LoRaWAN works
+## How LoRaWAN™ works
-LoRaWAN is a Data + Network Protocol built on top of LoRa.
+LoRaWAN™ is a protocol specification based on the LoRa technology developed by the LoRa Alliance.
 LoRaWAN targets the basic needs of LoRa usage for IoT by providing Addressing, Routing and Security.

 Topology of a LoRaWAN network consists of several elements.